smoyergh/hse-ycsb/hse/README.md

 tar xf ./hse/target/ycsb-hse-binding-0.17.0.tar.gz -C /opt/ycsb
 ```

 ## Configuring YCSB Options

 YCSB with HSE adds the following command-line parameters to `ycsb`.

+* `hse.jniLibrary`: Optional path to the HSE JNI library.
+* `hse.config`: Optional path to an `hse.conf` file.
-* `hse.kvdb_home` is the path to the KVDB home directory for use with YCSB
+* `hse.kvdb.home`: Required path to the KVDB home directory for use with YCSB
+* `hse.kvdb.cparams`: Optional KVDB cparams.
+* `hse.kvdb.rparams`: Optional KVDB cparams.
+* `hse.kvs.cparams`: Optional KVS cparams.
+* `hse.kvs.rparams`: Optional KVS rparams.

 ## YCSB Data Storage

 YCSB data is stored in an HSE KVDB.
-This KVDB must be created before
+The KVDB and KVS will be created
-running the `ycsb` command.
-However, `ycsb` will create the required KVS
-in the KVDB.
+automatically if they don't already exist.

 ## Running YCSB with HSE